Portrait Julie: rules and self-acceptance

 Julie is 35 years old and works as a secretary in a secondary school.
 Passionate about photography, Julie was a model for many years before turning to photography.
 She was one of the clients selected to take part in our Elia shoot.
-In this article, Julie talks about her relationship with her cycle, the way she lives her periods and self-acceptance.
+In this article, Julie talks about her relationship with her cycle, how she deals with her period and self-acceptance.

 Why did you decide to take part in an Elia shoot?

 "I'm taking part in the Elia shoot today, because it's already a challenge for me.
-After putting on quite a bit of weight following back surgery, I wasn't very comfortable in my body, and this is an opportunity to m'accept myself a little more.
+After gaining quite a bit of weight following back surgery, I wasn't very comfortable in my body, and this is an opportunity to accept myself a little more.
 It's another step towards accepting myself.
-What's more, the atmosphere is great, it's a family team.
-It's great fun, and it's also a chance to have a bit of fun".
+And the atmosphere is really nice, it's a family team.
+It's great fun, and it's also a chance to have a little fun.

 How did you experience motherhood and how do you live it today?